-Last year I decided I wanted to bump up my production output.
+Last year, I decided I wanted to bump up my music production output.
 I couldn’t play any gigs (thanks, COVID), so why not write more music?
 I set myself the challenge of writing 20 tracks in 20 days.
 Full, finished tracks.
 Not little squiggles of ideas.
 Not sketches.
-Something I could put on SoundCloud, and a listener could play from start to finish.
-The goal behind this was to create a catalog of material that I could shop to publishers or release myself.
+Something I could put on SoundCloud for someone to listen to from start to finish.
+The goal behind this was to create a catalog of material that I could shop to publishers or release myself, with the added bonus of (hopefully) becoming a better music producer along the way.
 I had a challenge, and I had an endgame.
 I could do this.

 Then I looked at my running shoes and realized Nike sums it up nicely: Just Do It.